gussmith23/llvm-pim-passes/README.md

 - [ld-ld-op-st.](ld-ld-op-st) This pass finds basic load-load-op-store patterns, as described in my thesis.
 - [pim-subgraphs.](pim-subgraphs) This pass finds the more complex offloadable subgraphs, as described in my thesis.
 - [dg-def-use.](dg-def-use) An earlier version of the pim-subgraphs pass built with the dg library.
 I abandoned this pass when I discovered LLVM provided the dependency information I needed already.
-- [srivatsa_transforms.](srivatsa_transforms) I inherited this collection of passes from a labmate.
+- [old-passes.](old-passes) I inherited this collection of passes from a labmate.
 They served as early examples and inspiration for my thesis.
 - [util.](util) Utilities shared by the passes.